Credible takeaways

 When to consider a 7/1 ARM

-A 7/1 ARM is a good option if you intend to live in your new house for less than seven years or plan to refinance your home within the same timeframe.
+- A 7/1 ARM is a good option if you intend to live in your new house for less than seven years or plan to refinance your home within that time.

 If you sell the home before that seven-year period expires, you won’t have to worry about market fluctuations or changes to the interest rate and monthly payment.